bramvrancken/RSV_INFORM/README.md

 * The folder 'GLM' groups files used for the GLM analyses.
 Likewise, the folder 'RC' groups files used for the robust counting analyses.

-* Fig.S1.RSV.A.AA.changes.pdf anf Fig.S2.RSV.B.AA.changes.pdf summarize results of the site-specific selection analyses.
+* Fig.S1.RSV.A.AA.changes.pdf and Fig.S2.RSV.B.AA.changes.pdf summarize results of the site-specific selection analyses.